 Skip the loading phase and start the maintenance phase.

-Both options are effective the first option will allow you to experience the benefits 4x faster.
+Both options are effective.
+The first option will allow you to experience the benefits 4x faster.
 Source

 Calories